Search

-Routine maintenance of your chimney is important for keeping it efficient and safe to use.
-That is why it is important to know about level 2 chimney inspection and when it is needed.
+Routine maintenance of your chimney is important for keeping it efficient and safe.
+That is why knowing about level 2 chimney inspection and when it is needed is important.

-In a level 2 chimney inspection, a certified chimney professional visually inspects the internal and external parts of your chimney.
+In this level of inspection, a certified chimney professional visually inspects your chimney’s internal and external parts.
 Special video scan technology is used to detect faults and issues in parts that are difficult to reach.

-Level 2 inspection is needed after making a major change in your chimney system, during the sale or purchase of a house, or if your chimney was damaged due to earthquakes or any other major event.
+Level 2 inspection is needed after making major changes in your chimney system, during the sale or purchase of a house, or if your chimney was damaged due to earthquakes or any other major event.
+Only certified chimney sweeps can perform this service properly.

-In this article, we’ll answer your questions related to level 2 chimney inspection.
+In this article, we’ll answer your questions about level 2 chimney inspection.

 So let’s jump right in.